BLSQ/iaso/README.rst

 gdal 1 from the epel repository.
 To be able to use gdal 2, first identify the AMI of the Elastic Beanstalk EC2 server.
 In EC2, launch a new instance based on that AMI.
-In the instance, run (based on https://stackoverflow.com/questions/49637407/deploying-a-geodjango-application-on-aws-elastic-beanstalk and adapted to use /usr instead of /usr/local):
+In the instance, run (based on https://stackoverflow.com/questions/49637407/deploying-a-geodjango-application-on-aws-elastic-beanstalk and adapted to use /usr instead of /usr/local): (For Amazon Linux 2, use geos-3.5.2)

     wget http://download.osgeo.org/geos/geos-3.4.2.tar.bz2
     tar xjf geos-3.4.2.tar.bz2